emancid/cyclops/INSTALL.md

 	2. check /etc/cyclops/nodes/critical.res.cfg.template and rename it to same path without template at end of the file/
 	3. You can use a cyclops prototipe option for configurate several items of it: cyclops -y config  ## USE IT SPECIALLY FOR NODE,FAMILY,GROUP AND MONITORING ITEMS
+		- Use option 11 to define family, group and node settings, included all range of node to manage.
+		NOTE: BUG: Please exist (end option) all times you finish to configure one option, variables don't reinit well
 	4. You have the next files for configure cyclops

         /etc/cyclops/